Indecent Exposure Defense Attorneys | Military Sex Crime Lawyers

 Unlike most civilian military defense lawyers or your assigned lawyer, pleading guilty is not something we commonly do.
 When we are hired, we compel the prosecution to prove their case beyond a reasonable doubt.
 We take almost every charge to trial and fight the charges in front of a military jury.

 Our court martial outcomes speak for themselves.
 The suspected service member and his or her desired outcome is our primary concern.
-Our military criminal defense attorneys maintain lighter caseloads than the typical assigned US Army military defense attorney so that we can concentrate on each trial separately.
+Our military criminal defense attorneys maintain lighter caseloads than the typically assigned US Army military defense attorney so that we can concentrate on each trial separately.
 Your case will not be outsourced to a random attorney, and we will not coerce you into pleading guilty at the eleventh hour.
 Our military defense attorneys have contested Army court-martial and administrative separation cases in the US and worldwide.

 Falsely Accused of Military Sexual Assault: What Should I Do?